 Here are some safety tips for riding safely around roads, footpaths, driveways and pedestrian crossings:

-- Get your child to practise following road rules and predicting what cars will do before before you let him cycle alone.
+- Get your child to practise following road rules and predicting what cars will do before you let her cycle alone.

-- If your child is under 10 years, she needs to cycle with a grown-up, preferably on bike paths.
+- If your child is under 10 years, he needs to cycle with a grown-up, preferably on bike paths.

-- Teach your child to walk his bike across pedestrian crossings instead of riding across the street.
+- Teach your child to walk her bike across pedestrian crossings instead of riding across the street.

 Things to avoid